 • Large-scale screening creates new knowledge on the presence and/or absence of specific traits, or the level of certain biochemical activity.
 The creation of such knowledge should be seen as the result of utilisation and therefore qualifies as within the scope of the EU ABS Regulation.

-Regardless of a position on whether large-scale screening of genetic resources is to be considered within or outside the scope of the EU ABS Regulation, the use of genetic resources for the purpose of large-scale screening requires PIC and MAT of a providing country, in case such genetic resources are accessed from such country.
+Regardless of a position on whether large-scale screening of genetic resources is to be considered within or outside the scope of the EU ABS Regulation, the use of genetic resources for the purpose of large-scale screening might require PIC and MAT of a providing country, in case such genetic resources are accessed from such country.

 3.2 Intentionality of access